simolus3/drift/docs/pages/docs/Getting started/advanced_dart_tables.md

 Starting from version 1.6.0, `UNIQUE` SQL constraints can be defined on Dart tables too.
 A unique constraint contains one or more columns.
-The combination of all columns in a constraint must be unique in the table, or the databas will report an error on inserts.
+The combination of all columns in a constraint must be unique in the table, or the database will report an error on inserts.

 With drift, a unique constraint can be added to a single column by marking it as `.unique()` in the column builder.